 founder of arctic light gallery & excursions

 Arctic Light Gallery & Excursions was launched in 2015 by Carl Johnson, an award-winning landscape and nature photographer based in Anchorage, Alaska.
 Founded on the 16th anniversary of Carl’s move to Alaska, Arctic Light seeks to celebrate a legacy of examining the dynamic quality of light in remote, wild locations.
 One of Carl’s early inspirations was California-based photographer, Galen Rowell, who named his business “Mountain Light.”
-Carl is also good friends with Nick Selway and C.J.
-Kale, owners of “Lava Light Galleries” in Hawaii.
+Carl is also good friends with C.J.
+Kale, owner of “Lava Light Galleries” in Hawaii.
 Recognizing the quality of their work and galleries, and paying homage to Rowell’s inspiration, Carl chose the name “Arctic Light” to continue the lineage and highlight the primary focus of his own work, the vast landscapes of the Arctic.

 Carl served four years in the U.S. Navy as an Operations Specialist.
 During that time, he served as Ship’s Photographer on two commands as a collateral duty.
 His first formal training in photography was at a Navy base in Yokosuka, Japan, in a traditional “wet” dark room with black and white film.